top of page

 Wallaby ~ Mount Field National Park.

-Mount Field National Park has an abundance of wildlife, including pademelons, wombats, wallabies, echidnas, possums, eastern quolls, and eastern barred bandicoots.
+Mount Field National Park is home to an abundance of wildlife.
+Keep an eye out for pademelons, wombats, wallabies, echidnas, possums, eastern quolls and eastern barred bandicoots, particularly at dawn and dusk.

 BBQ Facilities at Mount Field National Park.